martyjs/marty/docs/_api/top-level-api/index.md

 <h3 id="warnings">Marty.warnings</h3>

 Configurable list of warnings that Marty emits.
 Setting the key to false will stop the warning from happening.
-We will warn you when a feature is being depreciated so disabling warnings can make upgrading difficult in the future.
+We will warn you when a feature is being deprecated so disabling warnings can make upgrading difficult in the future.

 {% highlight js %}
 Marty.warnings.reservedFunction = false;